HaloZero/journal_formatter/README.md

 ## Things to do

-- Using parser for range queries and other date parsers
+- Using parser for other date parsers
 - Integrate https://pypi.org/project/pyChart.JS/ for easier chart building
 - Expand models https://towardsdatascience.com/basic-binary-sentiment-analysis-using-nltk-c94ba17ae386
 - Improve how `use_internal_classifier` is used instead of modifying js file.
 Expand use to other sentiment graphs.
 - Prettier Graphs and colors.
-- Add tests for request parsers and other components
+- Add tests for request parsers SQL requirements